hacdias/hacdias.com/content/_index.md

 thumbnail: image:2024-09-01-stratumse-heide
 ---

 **Hi, I’m Henrique 👋**, a software engineer based in The Netherlands 🇳🇱, originally from Portugal 🇵🇹.
 I'm passionate about open source, user agency, decentralization, identity, and building impactful tools and products.
-In my free time, I enjoy staying active 💪, photography 📷, programming 💻, or a great cup of coffee or tea ☕️.
+In my free time, I enjoy staying active, programming, photography, and a nice cup of coffee or tea.
 Welcome to my corner on the web!